-Attic dehumidifiers can help to keep your NJ attic dry.
+Dehumidifier– Attic dehumidifiers can help to keep a dry, mold-free attic.
 If you attic is especially damp or humid, a dehumidifier can help.

 - Make sure that you pick a dehumidifier that is the right size and capacity for the needs of that specific space to ensure effectiveness.

 - Regular dehumidifier maintenance will help to preserve the quality and effectiveness of your unit.